articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round with Comments.md

 "lab apple faculty" & "tei antonio discussion":
 - Possible Broader Topic: Collaborative Digital Projects and Scholarly Networks

-==Julianne's comment: so this is an example of where I think we need to look at the encoding of entities, this is almost certainly antonio zampolli-
+<mark style="background: #FFB86CA6;">Julianne's comment: so this is an example of where I think we need to look at the encoding of entities, this is almost certainly antonio zampolli-</mark>

 > Yes, as we discussed in the above question.
 I will refine the experiments and produce keywords in a more accurate form.